GeoscienceAustralia/eo-tides/docs/setup.md

            |- u_s2_tpxo9_atlas_30_v5.nc
         ```

+!!! tip

+    To allow you to improve tide modelling performance by clipping your tide model files ([see below](#Clipping-model-files-to-improve-performance)), we recommend downloading NetCDF-format versions of tide models wherever possible.

 ## Configuring `eo-tides` to use tide model directory

 `eo-tides` can be pointed to the location of your [tide model directory](#setting-up-a-tide-model-directory) and your downloaded tide model data in two ways: